pmbuko/KerbMinder/README.md

 If a ticket is refreshable and non-expired, it is refreshed silently.
 If a ticket is expired or nor present, the script checks if the password has been saved in the keychain.
 If a keychain entry exists, the saved password is used to retrieve a ticket.
 If an entry does not exist, the user is prompted for their password (using a secure entry dialog box) and allowed two tries to reduce the chances of account lockout.
 Two incorrect password attempts results in a warning dialog.
 If an incorrect attempt results in a locked account, the user is informed that their account is locked.

-If the password is correct, the ticket is renewed.
-If the user checked the "Remember this password in my keychain" option then the password is saved to the keychain so future renewals can occur without user interaction.
+If the password is correct the ticket is renewed and, if the user has checked the **_Remember this password in my keychain_** option, that password is saved to the keychain so future renewals can occur without user interaction.
 If the password becomes out of sync with the domain -- e.g. after the domain password has been changed -- then the stored keychain item is purged and the user is prompted for their password.

 ### Pashua.py and Pashua.app